vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 Slowing down the users experience at the expense of tracking when I didn't have a user need for their data was wrong.
 This lead me to delete the code.

 In the future, if I feel the *need* for Google Analytics then I will revisit my decision.
-Degrading the user experience doesn‘t seem an honest approach to designing websites.
+Degrading the user experience doesn‘t seem an honest approach to designing sites.

 ## Summary